facebookresearch/Geographic_Generalization/README.md

     ```
 3) Add a python class for a new measurement in `measurements.<measurement_type>.<file_name>.<class>`, inheriting the `Measurement` class. **For a commented and explained example, see the StandardEvaluations task found in measurements/benefits/generalization.py.** Also, note that the measurement object must return a dict[str: float] of measurements to be saved manually in a CSV.

-Common Pitfalls (Megan found in adding her own measurements):
-- If you use a torchmetrics metric and define it outside of the Model's constructor (in our case, likely the test_step function), lightning will not handle moving it to GPU, and so you will have to when you define the metric.

     ```
     measurements.<measurement_type>.<file_name>.py